Azure/azure-event-hubs-for-kafka/tutorials/oauth/java/managedidentity/README.md

 cd azure-event-hubs-for-kafka/quickstart/java
 ```

+## Client Configuration For OAuth
+Kafka clients need to be configured in a way that they can authenticate against Azure Active Directory and fetch OAuth access tokens.
+These tokens then can be used to get authorized while accessing certain Event Hubs resources.

+#### Here is a list of authentication parameters for Kafka clients that needs to be configured for all clients

+* Set SASL mecnahism to OAUTHBEARER

+   `sasl.mechanism=OAUTHBEARER`
+* Set Java Authentication and Authorization Service (JAAS) configuration to OAuthBearerLoginModule

+   `sasl.jaas.config=org.apache.kafka.common.security.oauthbearer.OAuthBearerLoginModule required;`
+* Set login callback handler

+   `sasl.login.callback.handler.class=CustomAuthenticateCallbackHandler;`

 ## Producer

 Using the provided producer example, send messages to the Event Hubs service.
 To change the Kafka version, change the dependency in the pom file to the desired version.